vjain143/wikipoc/xtras/preparation-kit/Star Approach Examples.md

     * Request goes to Farms broker
     * Request goes to consignment
     * Request goes to Posten for delivery charge calculation
+* What was the architecture
+This was layered architecture
+* On the Top we have Frontend WCS (Websphere Commerce System)
+* Middle we have Integration system
+* And on bottom layer of the architecture we have country specific system.
+* What approach you followed
+We have 4 story here for this project and we did timeboxing of each
+1. We have approached the frontend system to know what are the input and output they need from end system 2	Then we approached end system to know the requested input output and the format of data and data complexity and relationship with in.
+3	Is there any flow already fetching same data set from end system?
+No So, we have designed this integration flow from scratch 4	Unit Testing and fixing the mismatch and gaps

+* Why did only this approach
+This this approach we can easily able to identify the work and completion based on time box

+* How big was your team
+Agile Team - 9
+2 Frontend Developer to implement the change in frontend – 1 at offshore 3 Integration (Myself) - 2 at offshore
+2 End System
+2 Tester – 1 at offshore

+* What role you were playing
+Integration Lead/Developer

 * Example: